 Mary is a good example of a Wise Virgin, because of her desire is to stay close to the Saviour, taking in His Words, and giving careful attention and obedience to His words.

 It is this staying near to our Saviour [sitting at Messiah’s feet], and the genuine listening to, and applying, the wisdom and counsel found in the Scriptures, that makes one wise!

-Father’s counsel, and His merciful grace, leads the Wise Virgins to apply the Word of God to their own lives — and it is this ‘hearkening,’ or the hearing and obeying His Word, that results in acquiring the treasure of wisdom (Proverbs 12:15b).
+Father’s counsel and grace leads the Wise Virgins to apply the Word of God to their own lives.
+It is this ‘hearkening’ — hearing and obeying God’s Word — that results in acquiring the wisdom that is from above — from Yahuwah (James 3:17).

 We gain further confirmation that our wisdom comes from hearkening, heeding the counsel and instruction of God’s Word, by the following verses :

 Hear counsel, and receive instruction, that thou mayest be wise in thy latter end (Proverbs 19:20).

 He is in the way of life that keepeth instruction (Proverbs 10:17a).

 As the above verses show us, we know that we are walking in ‘The Way of Wisdom,’ and in ‘The Way of Life,’ when we are ‘keeping’ instruction [our ‘obedience’ to Scripture], and by ‘receiving’ instruction!